Damo25/library/LibrarySystem-Documentation/docs/decisions/0006-Architecture.md

 ---
 status: "Active"
-date: {2024/12/09}
+date: {2024/12/17}
 decision-makers: {John Webb, Damian Knight}
-consulted: {Everyone}
+consulted: {Frontend Team, Backend Team, Everyone}
 informed: {Everyone}
 ---

-# Microkernel Architecture for System Design
+# Two-Tier Client-Server Architecture for System Design

 ## Context and Problem Statement

-The architecture for the system must be chosen to meet critical requirements such as 24/7 availability, high capacity, user-friendly design, robust security, scalability, and stability.
-The system needs to manage large-scale data and user requests, while maintaining performance and usability for various stakeholders.
-Given these requirements, the choice of architecture will significantly influence the success of the project.
+The system architecture must support the development of a web application requiring clear separation of concerns, efficient collaboration between teams, and scalability to handle growth.
+The project includes distinct frontend and backend components managed by dedicated teams.
+Selecting an appropriate architecture will ensure smooth development, deployment, and maintenance.

 ---

 ## Decision Drivers

-* **Availability**: The system must operate with 24/7 uptime and no downtime.
-* **Capacity**: Support a large-scale user base and simultaneously manage a high volume of data.
-* **Usability**: Provide a simple, intuitive UI suitable for all users, with features for specific searches.
-* **Security**: Uphold GDPR compliance and secure both guest and admin credentials.
-* **Scalability**: Handle multiple requests simultaneously and expand server capacity as needed.
-* **Stability**: Ensure consistent communication between front-end and back-end with no crashes or bugs.
+* **Separation of Concerns**: Maintain a clean division between the frontend and backend to support independent development.
+* **Team Collaboration**: Enable efficient communication and workflow between the frontend and backend teams.
+* **Scalability**: Ensure the system can handle increasing user loads and data demands.
+* **Maintainability**: Simplify debugging, updates, and testing by isolating issues to the client or server layer.
+* **Performance**: Provide a responsive user experience and ensure efficient data communication.

 ---

 ## Considered Options

 1. **Monolithic Architecture**
-2. **Microservices Architecture**
+2. **Two-Tier Client-Server Architecture**
-3. **Microkernel (Plug-in) Architecture**
+3. **Microservices Architecture**

 ---

 ## Decision Outcome

-**Chosen Option**: **Microkernel Architecture**
+**Chosen Option**: **Two-Tier Client-Server Architecture**

-The Microkernel Architecture is best suited to meet the project requirements.
-Its modular nature allows the system's core (kernel) to remain stable while supporting independent plug-ins for features like user interface, database management, and additional functionalities.
-This ensures scalability, stability, and extensibility, making it ideal for a system with high availability and capacity demands.
+The Two-Tier Client-Server Architecture aligns with the project requirements.
+By separating the frontend (client) and backend (server), the architecture enables focused development and ensures scalability, maintainability, and performance.
+The backend serves as a central data and logic repository, while the frontend handles the user interface and interaction.

 ---

 ### Consequences

 * **Good**:
-  * Modular design isolates core functionalities, reducing the risk of system-wide failures.
-  * Easily extendable, supporting new features or plug-ins without impacting the kernel.
-  * Improved system stability and security with a streamlined core.
+  * Clear separation of concerns enables parallel development by frontend and backend teams.
+  * Simplifies debugging and maintenance by isolating issues to the client or server layer.
+  * Efficient communication through well-documented APIs ensures smooth data exchange.
+  * Scalable design supports future growth in users and features.

 * **Bad**:
-  * Initial setup and kernel development may be complex and time-consuming.
-  * Communication between kernel and plug-ins may introduce minor performance overhead.
+  * Frontend and backend teams must align closely on API specifications and updates.
+  * Backend performance becomes a bottleneck if not optimized for high load.

 ---

 ### Confirmation

-The implementation of the Microkernel Architecture will be validated through:
+The implementation of the Two-Tier Client-Server Architecture will be validated through:
-- **Load testing** to ensure uptime and capacity requirements are met.
+- **Integration Testing**: Verify API communication between frontend and backend.
+- **Load Testing**: Ensure backend performance under high user loads.
-- **Usability testing** for a clear and self-explanatory UI.
+- **User Acceptance Testing**: Confirm a seamless and responsive user experience.
-- **Security audits** to confirm GDPR compliance and credential protection.
-- **Scalability tests** to handle simultaneous requests and expand server capabilities.
+- **Code Reviews**: Maintain clean, consistent, and modular codebases for both layers.

 ---

 ## Pros and Cons of the Options

 ### Monolithic Architecture

 * **Good**:
-  * Simple and quick to implement for small-scale systems.
+  * Simple implementation for small-scale systems.
-  * Efficient communication between tightly integrated components.
+  * Unified codebase for tightly coupled components.

 * **Bad**:
-  * Poor scalability and limited modularity.
+  * Poor scalability for larger systems.
-  * Challenging to maintain and update for large-scale systems.
+  * Difficult to maintain and update due to tight coupling.

 ---

-### Microservices Architecture
+### Two-Tier Client-Server Architecture

 * **Good**:
+  * Supports independent development of client and server components.
-  * Independent services allow for high scalability and fault isolation.
+  * Facilitates scalability and modular design.
-  * Well-suited for distributed systems.
+  * Easier debugging and maintenance with clear separation of layers.

 * **Bad**:
-  * High complexity in managing inter-service communication.
-  * Potential latency issues due to distributed nature.
+  * Requires precise coordination between frontend and backend teams.
+  * Backend performance must be optimized to avoid bottlenecks.

 ---

-### Microkernel Architecture
+### Microservices Architecture

 * **Good**:
-  * Modular design ensures stability and ease of maintenance.
-  * Scales well with additional features or users.
-  * Clear separation of concerns between the kernel and plug-ins.
+  * High scalability and fault isolation through independent services.
+  * Ideal for complex, distributed systems with diverse functionalities.

 * **Bad**:
+  * High complexity in managing inter-service communication.
-  * Requires a robust and well-thought-out kernel design.
+  * Requires significant infrastructure and management overhead.
-  * Slight performance overhead from module-to-kernel communication.

 ---

 ## More Information

-The Microkernel Architecture provides the flexibility and reliability needed to meet the project requirements.
-By isolating the kernel and extending functionalities via plug-ins, the system can ensure uptime, security, and scalability while catering to a large and diverse user base.
+The Two-Tier Client-Server Architecture provides a practical solution for the project, enabling effective collaboration, modularity, and scalability.
+By leveraging this architecture, the system can grow to meet user demands while maintaining performance and maintainability.